 Wondering what kinds of foods you can eat at Thanksgiving on a raw vegan diet?
 Here are a few fall-themed raw food suggestions for a raw vegan menu for your Thanksgiving, Christmas or other holidays.
 Even if you're not eating raw vegan, but you just want some super light and healthy Thanksgiving ideas, read on.

 As a starter, try a savory raw vegan soup.
 A creamy raw vegan mushroom soup or a fresh raw vegan corn chowder can be warmed just a touch before serving.
 Another starter idea?
-Try these stuffed mushrooms with a herbed walnut pate.
+Try stuffed mushrooms with a herbed walnut pate.
 These yummy little mushrooms would also work as a Thanksgiving side dish, or even an entree, if you used large mushrooms, such as portobello, to stuff.

 Certainly, salads don't have to be a part of your raw Thanksgiving menu, but if you want to serve a salad, there's no need for it to be boring.
 Try a beet green and fresh herb salad with basil and parsley in a fresh vinaigrette.

 The Main Dish

 No Thanksgiving table is complete without stuffing!
 Or dressing, depending on where you're from.
-Try out this incredible raw vegan stuffing recipe, made from all the traditional thanksgiving herbs - thyme, sage, and rosemary - and filled with celery and sunflower seeds for crunch.
-This raw stuffing will be a welcome addition to your raw food Thanksgiving meal, year after year after year.
+An incredible raw vegan stuffing recipe is made from all the traditional thanksgiving herbs—thyme, sage, and rosemary—and filled with celery and sunflower seeds for crunch.
+Raw stuffing will be a welcome addition to your raw food Thanksgiving meal, year after year after year.

-For a side dish for your raw food Thanksgiving, try this mashed potato substitute of raw vegan mashed potatoes made from mashed cauliflower and parsnips instead of potatoes, topped off, of course, with a raw vegan food gravy made from mushrooms.
+For a side dish for your raw food Thanksgiving, try a mashed potato substitute such as raw vegan mashed potatoes made from mashed cauliflower and parsnips instead of potatoes, topped off, of course, with a raw vegan food gravy made from mushrooms.
 Yum!
 When celebrating a raw vegan food Thanksgiving or Christmas holiday, you can enjoy a raw cranberry sauce made from fresh cranberries and dates to sweeten them up.

 What Thanksgiving dinner would be complete without pumpkin pie?
-Try this raw spiced pear cobbler with nutmeg, cinnamon, and dates.
+Try raw spiced pear cobbler with nutmeg, cinnamon, and dates.
 Not feeling traditional?
 Try another one of these raw food dessert recipes.